MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 To troubleshoot CMG deployments, use **CloudMgr.log** and **CMGSetup.log**.
 For more information, see [Monitor CMG](monitor-clients-cloud-management-gateway.md#monitor-logs).

 > [!TIP]
-> Starting in version 2010, you can also use the PowerShell cmdlet **New-CMCloudManagementGateway** for this process.<!--6978300--> Optionally use this cmdlet to create the CMG service.
-While it was available in earlier versions, version 2010 includes significant improvements to this cmdlet.
+> You can also use the PowerShell cmdlet **New-CMCloudManagementGateway** for this process.<!--6978300--> Optionally use this cmdlet to create the CMG service.
 For more information, see [New-CMCloudManagementGateway](/powershell/module/configurationmanager/New-CMCloudManagementGateway).

 ## Configure primary site for client certificate authentication